-PART 8-CONDUCT OF MEMBERS
+PART 7-CONDUCT OF MEMBERS

-8.1 Members to be in their proper places
+7.1 Members to be in their proper places

-- (1) At the first meeting held after each election day, the CEO is to allot, alphabetically by ward, a position at the Council table to each member. - (2) Each member is to occupy his or her allotted position at each Council meeting.
+- (1) At the first meeting held after each election day, the CEO is to draw lots for the seating arrangements of the Councillors in the Chambers. - (2) Each member is to occupy his or her allotted position at each Council meeting.

-8.2 Respect to the presiding member
+7.2 Respect to the presiding member